tessapower/tessapower.github.io/src/_posts/2020-06-20-github-actions.md

 ### Step 3: Run the tests

 I found Visual Studio on the [list of software installed on runners](https://help.github.com/en/actions/reference/software-installed-on-github-hosted-runners), which meant that I could use the VS Test Console tool to run unit tests like I normally would locally.
-After many (many) tests, I realised that this step also needed to two steps.
+After many (many) tests, I realised that this step also needed to be two steps.

 First, locate `vstest.console.exe` on the runner and add it to PATH.
 For this, I adapted the [Setup VSTest.console.exe](https://github.com/marketplace/actions/setup-vstest-console-exe) Action from GitHub user [darenm](https://github.com/darenm).
 The Action is intended for a UWP app, so some of the steps aren't necessary for a console app.